 |Physical media||Proprietary cartridge||Blu-ray disc|

-The Switch has a number of ports and slots on its outside to make up for its small size.
-In addition to the proprietary game card slot, it features a MicroSD card slot that supports microSDXC cards, which currently stores up to 2TB of data (that’s 2,000GB).
+The Switch has several ports and slots on its outside to make up for its small size.
+In addition to the game card slot, it features a MicroSD card slot that supports MicroSDXC cards, which currently stores up to 2TB of data (that’s 2,000GB).
 You won’t be running out of room for your games with one of those installed.
 Taking a page out of Apple’s book, the console also features a single USB-C port.

-The Switch has a more sturdy feel and sleek look than both the Wii U gamepad and its Nintendo 3DS cousins.
-Its screen, however, is plastic and can scratch easily, even from sliding it in and out of the dock.
-We highly recommend purchasing a screen protector.
-The plastic screen does help keep it from shattering when dropped.
+The Switch has a sturdier feel and a sleeker look than both the Wii U gamepad and Nintendo 3DS but its plastic screen can scratch easily from regular use, and from sliding it in and out of the dock.
+We highly recommend purchasing a screen protector for this console.
+The plastic screen does help keep it from shattering when dropped, too.

-The PlayStation 4, by contrast, is a relatively “normal” home console, featuring two USB 3.1 ports, as well as HDMI out and a PlayStation camera port.
+The PlayStation 4 is a relatively normal home console, featuring two USB 3.1 ports, as well as HDMI out and a PlayStation camera port.
 The camera port is necessary for using PlayStation VR, which the PlayStation 4 must connect to via both USB and HDMI.
-The PlayStation 4 Slim also replaced the sensor-based buttons of past systems with physical buttons, which cuts down on unintended disc ejections.
+The PlayStation 4 Slim also replaced the sensor-based buttons of past systems with physical buttons, which cut down on unintended disc ejections.
 As its name suggests, it’s also smaller than the original version of the PS4.

 With multiple controller configurations, total portability, and a tiny footprint, we think the Switch offers a more versatile experience from a design perspective.

-While the Nintendo Switch features a wide array of controller options, none of them are quite as comfortable as holding a DualShock 4.
-That changes if you pick up a Pro controller separately, but from a pure comfort and ease-of-use perspective, the PS4’s DualShock 4 takes the cake.
+While the Nintendo Switch features a wide array of Switch controller options, none of them are quite as comfortable as holding a DualShock 4.
+That changes if you pick up a Pro controller separately, but from a pure comfort and ease-of-use perspective, the PlayStation 4’s DualShock 4 takes the cake.
 The Switch’s Pro controller is highly recommended, whether you’re in docked or tabletop mode, though, especially for shooters.

 The Nintendo Switch is capable of displaying games in 1080p on a television, while the system’s built-in screen features a 720p resolution.
 Not every game meets these thresholds, though.
-The Switch rerelease of Bayonetta 2, for example, only achieves 720p when docked.
+The Switch re-release of Bayonetta 2, for example, only achieves 720p when docked.
 On the newer Switch model released in August 2019, the screen is slightly more lively.
 The newer model is able to achieve greater battery life because of an improved Tegra X1 processor, which can slightly improve performance, as well.
 However, you will not have any significant boost in areas other than battery life because of the change.

-The PlayStation 4, meanwhile, is also capable of 1080p resolution, as well as high-dynamic range, or HDR, which allows for much better contrast on black and white colors.
+The PlayStation 4, meanwhile, is also capable of 1080p resolution as well as high-dynamic range, or HDR, which allows for much better contrast.
 For traditional home console play, the PlayStation 4 is the better choice, though the Switch does provide the added benefit of a quality portable display.
 There’s no question of which system displays games better — it simply comes down to what kind of console you want: A dedicated home console with lots of power or a system you can take on the go (as well as play at home).

-The PlayStation 4 has been out for more than four years now, and its library of both exclusive and multiplatform games is incredibly strong.
-Series like Assassin’s Creed, Dark Souls, and Batman: Arkham have seen multiple entries hit the PlayStation 4, while Sony’s first- and second-party games have consistently been among the top titles each year.
+The PlayStation 4 has been out for close to eight years now, and its library of both exclusive and multi-platform games is incredibly strong.
+Series like Assassin’s Creed, Dark Souls, and Batman: Arkham have seen multiple entries hit the PlayStation 4, while Sony’s first and second-party games have consistently been among the top titles each year.
 Below are a few of the best PlayStation exclusives: